Trackage/trip/README.md

 multiple tracks and for casting arbitrary durations (by sum) to standard image structures.
 This would be a good feature to replace the existing tripGrid function by storing the individual grid summaries for each implicit line segment.

+- **Coercion to/from other classes** The crawl and move packages contain objects that could be coerced in a straightforward way, see the Spatio Temporal Task View for more (in the Moving Objects / Trajectories section).

+- **Cut cleanup** cut.trip should just work with inputs like cut.POSIXt.
+Simple.

+- **Determination of "home"** Need tools to allow users to more easily detect and classify durations when the animal migrating or just kicking it at home.

+- **Grid topology** Consider replacement of makeGridTopology, possibly using raster. (tripGrid could be replaced by a rasterize method).

+- **Validation** Must include a detailed report object of where the problems are, and how to filter/fix/flush them.